pepaslabs/GridNotes/README.md

 - Use AVAudioSession `.mixWithOthers` option, which allows the piano to play over the audio of other apps.
 This allows GridNotes to be used in conjunction with e.g. a metronome app or while listening to a backing track on YouTube.
+- Remove Sine Wave sound font (all of the notes were at the wrong pitch).

 ### 1.0